0beqz/screen-space-reflections/readme.md

 - increase `thickness`
 - increase `maxDepthDifference`
-- increase `maxDepth` or set it directly to 1
 - decrease `rayStep` and increase `MAX_STEPS` if reflections are cutting off now
 - increase `NUM_BINARY_SEARCH_STEPS`